 After a long moment of silence during which Sano clearly didn’t leave, Saitou looked up again.
-The young man was quite still, staring at him with wide, sad eyes, appearing so crestfallen and disappointed that Saitou really couldn’t stand it.
+The young man stood quite still, staring at him with wide, sad eyes, appearing so crestfallen and disappointed that Saitou really couldn’t stand it.
 “Why don’t you come by my house at some reasonable hour tonight?” he added, successfully making it almost sound like he’d meant to say it all along.
 “I doubt we can recreate your little fantasy, but I’m sure we can find something you’ll enjoy.”

 This seemed to cheer Sano immensely, for the storm in his eyes cleared up and his demeanor brightened.
 “All right,” he said, though still a little morosely.
 “I’ll see you then.”